Extended cyclic codes, maximal arcs and ovoids: Introduction

 In our investigation we use the polar presentation \cite{Ab2017,Ab2019} of the projective plane $PG(2,q)$.
 With this presentation, points of a hyperoval can be chosen to be in an affine plane $AG(2,q)$.
 As a result, the connection between mentioned cyclic linear codes and hyperovals are described in a natural way and related reasonings on properties of linear codes are greatly simplified.

 Generalizing the method applied in the proof of Theorem \ref{ext-MDS}, further we study linear codes $C$ with parameters $[qt-q+t,3,qt-q]$, $1<t<q$.
 It is known that if such $C$ is a projective code or a two-weight code, then it uniquely determines a maximal arc in $PG(2,q)$ \cite{Calderbank}.
-Moreover, De Winter et al. \cite{Ding2019} constructed a maximal arc $\mathcal K$ that is invariant under a cyclic group that fixes one point of $\mathcal K$ and acts regularly on the set of the remaining points of $\mathcal K$.
-This maximal arc belongs to the class constructed by Denniston \cite{Denniston}.
+Moreover, De Winter et al. \cite{Ding2019} constructed a maximal arc $\mathcal K$ that is invariant under a cyclic group that fixes one point of $\mathcal K$ and acts regularly on the set of the remaining points of $\mathcal K$ (in their construction it is assumed that $t-1$ divides $q-1$ and $t$ divides $q$, or equivalently, $q$ is a power of $t$).
+This maximal arc belongs to the class of arcs constructed by Denniston \cite{Denniston}.
 Based on the properties of $\mathcal{K}$, De Winter et al. \cite{Ding2019} constructed an extended cyclic code with parameters $[qt-q+t,3,qt-q]$ and nonzero weights $qt-q$ and $qt-q+t$.

-In the converse direction of \cite{Ding2019}, we show that if $C$ is an extended cyclic code with parameters $[qt-q+t,3,qt-q]$, then it determines a (cyclic) Denniston maximal arc.
-This result, together with the construction in \cite{Ding2019}, fully characterizes extended cyclic codes with parameters $[qt-q+t,3,qt-q]$.
+In the converse direction of \cite{Ding2019}, we show that if $C$ is an extended cyclic code with parameters $[qt-q+t,3,qt-q]$, $q$ is a power of $t$, then it determines a (cyclic) Denniston maximal arc.
+This result, together with the construction in \cite{Ding2019}, fully characterizes extended cyclic codes with parameters $[qt-q+t,3,qt-q]$, where $q$ is a power of $t$.
 We also show that in terms of polar coordinates the Denniston maximal arcs have very simple presentations, and in our particular case the corresponding Denniston maximal arcs can be expressed in a form that clearly shows their cyclicity.

 Ding \cite{Ding} introduced a family of cyclic codes with parameters $[q^2+1,4,q^2-q]$ and stated without proof that they can be obtained from elliptic quadrics in $PG(3,q)$.
 We provide a simple proof of this statement.
-We also introduce new coordinate-free presentation of elliptic quadrics in $PG(3,q)$.
+We also introduce a coordinate-free presentation of elliptic quadrics in $PG(3,q)$.

 The content of the paper is organized as follows.
 In Section \ref{sec-prelim}, we recall some results on finite geometry and projective linear codes.
 In Section \ref{sec-hyperovals}, we consider extended cyclic codes with parameters $[q+2,3,q]$ and their connections with hyperovals.
 Likewise, in Section \ref{sec-arcs}, we consider maximal arcs and extended cyclic codes with parameters $[qt-q+t,3,qt-q]$.
 Further in Section \ref{sec-ovoids} we consider cyclic codes with parameters $[q^2+1,4,q^2-q]$ and their connections with elliptic quadrics in $PG(3,q)$.